ho do you need to make a movie?

 Bonus section by popular demand!
 For our final section we’re going brush up on some basic film crew terminology.

 When you open your film production crew contact list you'll need to add new contacts.
-As a result, you’ll need to develop a strong understanding of production crew positions.
+As a result, you’ll need to develop a strong understanding of production crew positions and their departments.

 StudioBinder makes the process much easier by providing a comprehensive film production crew positions list (and their short names).
-This removes the memorization headache and any spelling errors from the equation.
+Right off-the-bat, this removes the memorization headache and spelling errors from the equation.

 The list of jobs on set could go on forever.
-Trying counting the job titles during the credits the next time you go to a movie.
+Try counting the job titles and hierarchies in film credits the next time you go to a movie.

 We’ll go over an abridged list of film crew jobs on set here.
-Remember, every project is different, so every movie crew is different.
+Remember, every project is different, so every video/film crew is different.

 Productions bundle their film crew positions into departments.
 This will be true on the budget, the call sheet, sometimes the schedule.
 It can also be true on your film production crew contact list: